 Alternatively, you can set the white balance to automatic, and let the camera calculate the temperature for you.
-Set to automatic, the camera will get it right sometimes, and sometimes not.
+Set to automatic, the camera will get it right more often than not.

 Some cameras also offer manual white balance settings.
-To manually set the white balance, you point the camera at a white object that fills the entire frame, and then press a button.
+To manually set the white balance, you point the camera at a white object that fills the entire frame, and then take the picture.
 The camera adjusts the color balance for the specific scene.
 This is the most accurate method, and the one to use when you need the assurance that colors will be accurately reproduced in the final image.

-Note If your camera offers RAW mode, and you shoot in RAW mode, white balance settings may or may not be recorded.
-However, white balance, along with other exposure settings, can be set or adjusted after the fact using the manufacturer's postcapture software.
+Note If you shoot in RAW mode, white balance settings can be set or adjusted after the fact using the manufacturer's RAW processing program.